sPHENIX-Collaboration/INTT/felix/FelixQuickViewer/ver3/README.md

 * Intermediate ROOT files, which contain histograms to be plotted, are generated so that you don't need to take time to just make plots again.
 * Plots can be uploaded to [the INTT homepage](https://sphenix-intra.sdcc.bnl.gov/WWW/subsystem/intt/).
 Go to Commissioing plots -> each year to check the plots.

+##
+* 2025/5/29 linked directories (hp, data) are removed from the github since they makes errors on git.
+These directories are needed to be re-linked by hand after git clone.
+The linked directories are written in linkdir.txt

 ## Tutorials

 ### Dependencies